dertuxmalwieder/yaydl/README.md

 # How to use the web driver (very beta, at your own risk!)

 For some video sites, `yaydl` needs to be able to parse a JavaScript on them.
-For this, it needs to spawn a headless web browser.
-It requires Google Chrome or Mozilla Firefox to be installed and running on your system as of now.
+For this, it needs to be able to spawn a headless web browser.
+It requires Google Chrome, Microsoft Edge or Mozilla Firefox to be installed and running on your system.

-1. Install and run [ChromeDriver](https://chromedriver.chromium.org) (if you use Chrome) or [geckodriver](https://github.com/mozilla/geckodriver/releases) (if you use Firefox) for your platform.
+1. Install and run [ChromeDriver](https://chromedriver.chromium.org) (if you use Chrome), the *typically* named [Microsoft Edge WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) (if you use Edge) or [geckodriver](https://github.com/mozilla/geckodriver/releases) (if you use Firefox) for your platform.
 2. Tell `yaydl` that you have a web driver running: `yaydl --webdriver <port> <video URL>`.
-(Both drivers use different default ports, please consult their command-line help.)
+(The drivers usually run on port 4444 or 9515, please consult their documentation if you are not sure.)
+   *Hint:* If you need this feature regularly, you can also use the environment variable `YAYDL_WEBDRIVER_PORT` to set the port number for all further requests.
 3. In theory, it should be possible to use more sites with `yaydl` now. :-)

 # How to contribute code